How to Deal with Unexpected Expenses

 Luckily, she had been building up an emergency fund to help pay for some of these expenses.
 But even if you have enough saved, it’s disheartening when you’ve worked so hard to build up your savings and it quickly disappears due to circumstances beyond your control.

-Understandably, this woman wanted to know how to plan ahead and prepare for these expenses so that it’s not so stressful and doesn’t have such an extreme impact on your finances.
+Understandably, this woman wanted to know how to plan for unexpected expenses so that it’s not so stressful and doesn’t have such an extreme impact on your finances.

 The key to budgeting for unexpected expenses is to plan for unexpected things to happen.
 This may seem a little crazy—how can you plan for things that you don’t know about?